Part 2 of the preventative controls for human food training course is now available to take

 Michigan State University Extension is offering a course that is part of the standardized curriculum recognized by FDA and developed by the Food Safety Preventive Controls Alliance (FSPCA).
 Successfully completing this course is one way to meet the requirements for a preventive controls qualified individual.

 This Part 2, face-to-face course is an interactive, one-day course that uses the principles learned from the Part 1 online course to complete your PCQI training.
 The in-person training consists of 8 hours of instructional material, not including breaks or lunches.
-The FSPCA Preventive Controls for Human Food Blended Training course was developed to provide an alternative to the instructor-led, three-day program to complete the course.

 NOTE: You must have successfully completed the Part 1 online course within the last nine months to qualify for this Part 2 course.
 Participants who fail to complete the Part 1 course within the timeframe noted will not be eligible for this Part 2 course.
 Those who enroll in the Part 2 course, but fail to complete the training, will be required to re-enroll and pay the registration fees again.
 There are no extensions granted and no refunds given.